 The Uniform Budget Act of the State of Michigan requires that the local Board of Education approve the original budget for the upcoming fiscal year prior to July 1, the start of the fiscal year.
-The original 2021-2022 budget was approved in June 2021.
+The original 2022-2023 budget was approved in June 2022.

-The 2021-2022 budget was revised two times throughout the fiscal year, with the final revision approved in June 2022.
-The final budget revision anticipated higher revenues and higher expenditures than was expected in June 2021 when the original budget was approved.
-The increase in revenues was a result of receiving more state and federal funding than anticipated.
-The increase in expenditures was the result of COVID-19 related purchases and added operational costs.
+The 2022-2023 budget was revised two times throughout the fiscal year, with the final revision approved in June 2023.
+The final budget revision anticipated higher revenues and higher expenditures than was expected in June 2022 when the original budget was approved.
+The increase in revenues was a result of receiving more state funding than anticipated.
+The increase in expenditures was the result of additional instruction and supporting service expenditures to meet operational needs.